Gilbert and Minnie Pickett Bowles Family papers

 Standard Federal Copyright Law Applies (U.S. Title 17)

 Gilbert Bowles (1869-1960), the son of Quakers Ephraim and Elizabeth Epperson Bowles received his B.A. from Penn College in 1898 and his M.A. in 1899/1900.
 He received a Litt.D. in 1938, an LL.D. from Whittier College in 1917 and another from Haverford College in 1938.
 He married Minnie M. Pickett in 1898.
 He arrived in Tokyo as a Quaker missionary in 1901 and spent 40 years there.
-He helped restructure Friends Meetings in Japan after the war with China of the late 1890s had torn them apart.
+He helped restructure Friends Meetings in Japan after the 1890s war with China.
 A teacher, leader, and administrator of Tokyo Friends Girls School, he was chairman of the trustees Friends’ Girls’ School, 1901-41.
 He helped lay the foundation of the present Tokyo Friends Center program.
-He strongly believed that international problems could be solved through concerted peaceful efforts, and in the case of Japan, would provide solution to its international problems.
+He strongly believed that international problems could be solved through concerted peaceful efforts, and in the case of Japan, would provide solutions to its international problems.
 He was a founder of the Japan Peace Society in 1906, which he served as corresponding secretary and director.
 In 1924, the Japan Peace Society transferred its work to the League of Nations Association of Japan and Bowles served as the Executive Secretary of its Foreign Section.
 Bowles promoted peace through the Japan branch of the Fellowship of Reconciliation.
 He strove to reduce Japan's differences with Korea, China, and the U.S. He opposed the U.S. Immigration Act of 1924, suggesting it would strengthen Japan's military cult.

 Minnie Pickett Bowles (1868-1958) arrived to teach in Japan in 1893.
 During her long career at the Friends Girls School in Tokyo, Japan, Minnie Bowles taught Bible classes to more than 2,000 young men.
 Minnie also taught classes in cooking and sewing.